 Directors, Senior Executives, employees and key consultants must consult with the Chairman of the Board or the Managing Director before dealing in the Company's shares.
-Purchases or sales in the Company's shares by Directors, Senior Executives, employees and key consultants may not be carried out other than in the "window", being the period commencing two (2) weeks prior to, and twenty-four (24) hours after the release of the Company's Annual Financial Report; two (2) weeks prior to, and twenty-four (24) hours after the release of the Half-Year Financial Report of the Company; and one (1) week prior to, and twenty-four (24) hours after the release of the Company of the Company; and one (1) week prior to, and twenty-four (24) hours after the release of the Company's or two (2) days subsequent to a major announcement leading, in the opinion of the Board, to an informed market.
+Purchases or sales in the Company's shares by Directors, Senior Executives, employees and key consultants may not be carried out other than in the "window", being the period commencing two (2) weeks prior to, and twenty-four (24) hours after the release of the Company's Annual Financial Report; two (2) weeks prior to, and twenty-four (24) hours after the release of the Half-Year Financial Report of the Company; and one (1) week prior to, and twenty-four (24) hours after the release of the Company's quarterly reports, or two (2) days subsequent to a major announcement leading, in the opinion of the Board, to an informed market.
 However, Directors, employees and key consultants are prohibited from buying or selling the Company's shares at any time if they are aware of price-sensitive information that has not been made public.